Peace Bond Surrey

 - Domestic assault with a weapon

 - Criminal harassment

 - Possession of child pornography

-A peace bond in Victoria generally lasts between 6 and 12 months.
+A peace bond generally lasts between 6 and 12 months.
 The main condition of a peace bond requires that a client “keep the peace and be of good behaviour.”
-The length and specific conditions of a peace bond are decided on a case-by-case basis and it is important that you have a criminal defence lawyer to negotiate these with the Crown.
+The length and specific conditions of a peace bond are based on a case-by-case basis and it is important that you have a criminal defence lawyer to negotiate these with the Crown.
 Conditions may include the following:

 - having no contact with the victim(s),